-Food scraps include meat and bones, dairy, bread, fruits and vegetables, coffee grounds, food-soiled paper, paper towels, napkins, and paper cups.
+Food scraps include meat and bones, dairy, bread, fruits and vegetables, peels, pits, cobs, coffee grounds, food-soiled paper, paper towels, napkins, and paper cups.
 When placed in the compost cart (formerly called yard trimmings), the combination of yard trimmings, food scraps and food-soiled papers are called "organics" or "compostables" interchangeably, but we will simply call it compost.

 Recology will collect the compost carts weekly and haul the organics to the SMaRT Station in Sunnyvale where the material is ground and transferred to Recology's compost facility in Gilroy, California.
 Keeping organics out of the landfill will reduce methane, a significant greenhouse gas created from decomposing organic wastes in landfills.
 Landfills are the third largest source of human-caused methane gas.
 The pilot is expected to reduce greenhouses gas and produce compost for landscape growers in the Central Valley.
 Using compost conserves water, prevents erosion, reduces the need for fertilizers, and enriches the soil.